naoshibaikyu/cyborgresistance/halloween.md

 Arrietty: I have someone in mind already.
 Hey, Dimey!

-%Silver Dime splashes out of the Punch Bowl.
+Silver Dime splashes out of the Punch Bowl.

 MollyShocked: **[startled]** *Y-YAGGHHHHHHHHHHHH!!*